 The Benefits of Spraying with uPVC

-When we speak to people about how they can change the colour of their uPVC windows and make them look brand new, many do not know that this is possible.
-This just shows that in the UK, this is still a relatively new idea that is gaining wider acceptance.
+When we speak to people about how they can change the colour of their uPVC windows and make them look brand new, many do not know that it is possible to spray paint UPVC.
+This shows that spray painting upvc is still a relatively new idea in the UK that is gaining wider acceptance.

-What are the benefits of spraying uPVC?
+What are the benefits of spray painting uPVC?
 Firstly, you can make your windows look brand new for a fraction of the replacement windows’ cost (and disruption).
-Another benefit is that you can have any colour that you like on your windows.
+Another benefit is that you can spray paint uPVC in any colour that you like on your windows.
 If you have the old-fashioned white windows, you can have these in anthracite grey, which will transform the whole look of your house.

-Many decorators have moved into this market and are experienced with working on the outside of properties; they already have a good knowledge of preparation and, in many cases, have access to equipment to do the job anyway.
+Many decorators have moved into the spray painting uPVC market and are experienced with working on the outside of properties; they already have a good knowledge of preparation and, in many cases, have access to spray equipment to do the job anyway.
 Many will do a very professional job.

 How to Get the Best Results Using uPVC Paint Spraying